Sunday, July 28, 2024

 Output transformer

 The output transformer is for a 100v system, with some very large speaker impedances to match.
-It just won't work for a normal 16 ohm speaker, so it is being replaced with another vintage transformer.
+It just won't work for a normal 16 ohm speaker, so it is being replaced with another transformer.
+In this case, it was an Altronics M1120

 Negative feedback